Óscar Faura

 Óscar Faura is a Spanish cinematographer.

 Career

 Faura graduated from ESCAC Film School and has been a cinematographer since 1999, working for both film and advertisement industry.

 He shot the international hit The Orphanage (2007), a nominee for the European Film Award and garnered further acclaim for The Impossible (2012), starring Naomi Watts and Ewan McGregor.
 Other successful films under his credits include Mindscape (2013).
-He is a frequent collaborator of director Juan Antonio Bayona.

 In November 2013, he finished shooting the historical drama film The Imitation Game (2014), starring Benedict Cumberbatch and released in the US by The Weinstein Company.